cosmos/cosmos-sdk/docs/core/encoding.md

 message Profile {
   // account is the account associated to a profile. google.protobuf.Any account = 1 [
-    (cosmos_proto.accepts_interface) = "AccountI"; // Asserts that this field only accepts Go types implementing `AccountI`.
+    (cosmos_proto.accepts_interface) = "IAccount"; // Asserts that this field only accepts Go types implementing `AccountI`.
 It is purely informational for now.
   ];
   // bio is a short description of the account. string bio = 4;